La Bufadora Ensenada: Is it Worth a Visit?

 • Take a lunch upstairs with a great view to relax from vendors

-• Make a game of price checking and negotiating, or get a local guide to help with this and avoid negotiating stress with the pro vendors
+• Make a game of price checking and negotiating, or get a local guide to help with this and avoid negotiating stress with the pro vendors.
+Buy only on way back.

 • Sample awesome street food and candies (no you won’t get sick)